-More details about finding the right pet and how the adoption process works at OHS:
+More about finding the right pet and how the adoption process works at OHS:

 Finding the Right Pet